Tag Archives: Drama

 Federico Fellini’s Amarcord, winner of the Best Foreign Language Oscar and Golden Globe in 1974, is a semi-autobiographical film based on the director’s own childhood.

-Set in the small Italian village of Borgo San Giuliano, the film features a diverse array of quirky and eccentric characters inhabiting the town.
+Set in the small Italian village of Borgo San Giuliano, the film features a diverse array of quirky, eccentric characters.

-The plot centers around young Titta, and his coming-of-age development as he blossoms into a young man- his sexual desires and fantasies are heavily explored in this zany film.
+The plot centers around young Titta (Bruno Zanin), and his coming-of-age development as he blossoms into a young man- his sexual desires and fantasies are heavily explored in this zany film.

 Since the time is the 1930s and Fascism, led by the tyrannical Mussolini, was rearing its ugly head, Amarcord is not all light-hearted fun and games, despite how it appears on the surface- there is a serious undertone to the entire film.

-Still, the film lacks any sort of story that can be dissected very well, which both pleases and frustrates- the film is simply to be “experienced”.
-It can either leave your head spinning, scratching your head, or disliking the film.
+Still, the film lacks any story that can be dissected very well, which both pleases and frustrates- the film is simply to be “experienced”.
+It can leave you spinning, scratching your head, or disliking the film.

-That is not to say that I take issue or offense with Amarcord I adore the film, but it is not an easy watch.
+That is not to say that I take issue with or take offense at Amarcord.
+I adore the film, but it is not an easy watch.
 Scenes meander about in a dream-like fashion as we follow Titta through his sexual blossoming.

-Titta and his family are featured heavily as they eat together, fight together, and live together.
-When one day the family treks to visit their Uncle Teo, who is confined to an insane asylum, they take him out for a day in the country, where he climbs a tree and refuses to come down.
+Titta and his family are featured prominently as they eat, fight, and live together.
+One day, when the family treks to visit their Uncle Teo, who is confined to an insane asylum, they take him out for a day in the country, where he climbs a tree and refuses to come down.

 A dwarf nun and two orderlies finally arrive and coax him down- he obediently returns to the asylum.
 It is a bizarre sequence, but one that sums up Amarcord perfectly.